Estrada vs Beamon: Juan Francisco Estrada retains titles on home soil

 Beamon stopped smiling in the next after being caught by a body shot and an uppercut, but the North Carolina fighter responded with a barrage of blows only to be caught again and finish the round on unsteady feet.

-Estrada appeared to take a breather in the eighth before landing a series of right-hand leads to resume control and bring the crowd on their feet.
+Estrada appeared to take a breather in the eighth before landing a series of right-hands blows to resume control and bring the crowd on their feet.

 The former WBA and WBO flyweight champion rocked Beamon with a straight right at the start of the ninth and after briefly switching to southpaw, teed up another right before following up with a flurry of unanswered punches to force the referee's intervention.